-ders, while [Kolmar] Von der Goltz tells us how they should be executed.
+while [Kalmar] Von der Goltz tells us how they should be executed.

-Another, who had helped to write the Infantry Drill Regulations, 1911, asserted that German offensive doctrine was probably best suited to our national character.

-After 1918, military doctrine everywhere became increasingly nationalized.
-Reflecting perhaps their experiences on the Eastern Front and limited to a small army by the terms of the Versailles Treaty, German military leaders sought to compensate by stressing quality and the offensive spirit.
+Another, who had helped to write the Infantry Drill Regulations, 1911, asserted that German offensive doctrine was probably best suited to our national character.8 a small army by the terms of the Versailles Treaty, German military leaders sought to compensate by stressing quality and the offensive spirit.
 German doctrine in the 1920s emphasized mobility, maneuver and surprise.
-The French, obsessed with heavy losses and the conditions that prevailed on the Western Front, turned increasingly to the preponderance of firepower.
+The French, obsessed with heavy losses and the conditions that prevailed on the Western Front. turned increasingly to the preponderance of firepower.
 In both armies, tactical tendencies were strengthened by the requirements of national security: